xuchaoigo/SNmediaplayer_new/README.md

-The mediaplayer library used in STB hi3716.
+mediaplayer library that support live play and vod. used in STB hi3716.